 After lunch, take a street art walking tour to see more of the city's urban art, or explore laneways on your own and keep an eye out for arty hidden gems.

 Out of the laneway and up in an elevator, explore Swanston Street's historic Nicholas Building.
-It’s a creative hub jam-packed with studios, galleries and curiosities.
+It's a creative hub jam-packed with studios, galleries and curiosities.
+Allow time to see what's on at Blindside gallery.
 Below ground, enter subterranean Campbell Arcade to check out installations by the Platform Artists Group, one of Melbourne's longest-running artist run initiatives.
 While you're there, Sticky and Corky Saint Clair are well worth a look.

 Back on street level, take the footbridge across to Southbank, with time for a drink stop at Ponyfish Island.

 From here, wander up to NGV International for one of the southern hemisphere's most impressive collections of European, Asian, Oceanic and American art.
 Gaze through the waterwall at the front entrance and admire the world's largest, kaleidoscopic span of stained glass in the Great Hall.